hofmanniac/thoughts/README.md

 What's New
 ===================

+## Sun Dec-13, 2020 Release (0.0.6)
+You can now #tokenize a string and apply an assertion for every token in the string.
+You can also now use #lookup, to locate a matching fact in the context, which will then assert the matching fact.
+This is useful in parsing natural language, where you want to assert each word (token) in a sentence, lookup the corresponding lemma, and then match against a set of rules.

+See sequence_nlp.json in https://github.com/hofmanniac/thoughts/tree/master/samples for an example in action.

+Moved apply_unification from engine into thoughts.unification.
+Seemed the more natural spot!

 ## Sat Dec-12, 2020 Release (0.0.5)
 You can now create sequence-based rules, which wait for multiple assertions in sequence before firing.
 See the How to Use section below for more details.